-- Open rates: The percentage of recipients who opened an email message or newsletter.
+- Open rates: The percentage of people who opened an email message or newsletter.

-- Click-through rates: The number of recipients who clicked on a link within your email
+- Click-through rates: The number of people who clicked on a link within your email

-- Unsubscribe rates: The percentage of recipients who unsubscribed from a mailing list or newsletter.
+- Unsubscribe rates: The percentage of people who unsubscribed from a mailing list or newsletter.

 - Conversion rates: The total percentage of website visitors who take a desired action, such as making a purchase or filling out a signup form.

-- Customer lifetime value: The total value of a customer’s business over the entire duration of their relationship with a company.
+- Customer lifetime value: The total value of a customer’s business over the entire period of their relationship with a company.

 Besides the metrics, you can also run A/B tests on different versions of your email campaign.
 This will help you determine the email elements that drive better engagement and conversions.
 Some of the variables you can test include subject lines, calls-to-action, and email content.

-Remember, testing and measuring your email campaigns is a continuous process if you want to boost your overall ROI.
+Remember, testing and measuring your email campaigns is an ongoing process if you want to boost your overall ROI.